FailAcademy/learning/adp-london/_slides/week-08/04-android.md

 With that in mind, we'll want to **re-use as much code as possible** when building a cross-platform app.

-When we view the [React Native docs](https://facebook.github.io/react-native/docs/getting-started.html) we can see that most of the components and APIs listed there are inherently cross-platform.
+When we view the [React Native Components and APIs](https://facebook.github.io/react-native/docs/components-and-apis.html) we can see that most of the components and APIs listed there are inherently cross-platform.

 ---